MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/deprecated-features-uk.md

 ---

-# Deprecated Features in the UK Version of Microsoft Dynamics NAV 2018
+# Deprecated Features in the UK Version of [!INCLUDE [prodlong](../developer/includes/prodlong.md)]
-This topic lists and describes the local functionality for the United Kingdom that has been removed from [!INCLUDE[navnow](../developer/includes/navnow_md.md)], made available from a new page or report, or replaced by a new feature.
+This topic lists and describes the local functionality for the United Kingdom that has been removed from [!INCLUDE[prodshort](../developer/includes/prodshort.md)], made available from a new page or report, or replaced by a new feature.

 ## Accounting periods and system calendar
 If your fiscal year is different than the calendar, you can measure your fiscal period in other units of time, such as months or quarters.
 To do this, you set up system calendars and accounting periods.